 Senior Capstone Projects

 Senior capstone work provides students with the opportunity to apply their learning to complex real-world situations through focused research or advanced creative projects.
-Students have two options for culminating their Sterling academic careers: the Senior Applied Research Project (SARP) or the Senior Project (SP).
+Students culminate their academic careers through the Senior Year Research Project.
+This new flexible-credit capstone experience was inaugurated in fall 2017.
+Here are examples of senior capstone projects developed through the previous models of Senior Project and Senior Applied Research Project.

 Senior Applied Research Project (SARP)